-Medical text written by Dr Colin Steward, Consultant in BMT for Metabolic & Genetic Diseases, Royal Hospital for Children, Bristol, UK & Medical Advisor to the Osteopetrosis Support Trust.
+Medical text provided by Dr Colin Steward, now retired Consultant in BMT for Metabolic & Genetic Diseases.

 What Are the Symptoms of Osteopetrosis?

-Infantile ('malignant') osteopetrosis is the most severe form of the disease.
+Infantile ('Malignant') Osteopetrosis (MIOP) is the most severe form of the disease.
 Affected children tend to be short but with relatively large heads.
-They often sustain birth fractures and may be jittery or have convulsions during the first month of life due to a low blood calcium (hypocalcaemia).
+They often sustain birth fractures and may be jittery or have convulsions during the first month of life due to a low blood calcium (Hypocalcaemia).
 Subsequently, they develop persistent snuffles (due to narrow nasal passages) and are prone to suffer increased ear, nose and throat, and respiratory infections.
 Bone marrow cavities are reduced: blood then accumulates in the liver and spleen, causing swelling of these organs and a low blood count may result.
-Many children become blind by six months of age, deafness and hydrocephalus may develop later.
+Many children become blind by six months of age, deafness and Hydrocephalus may develop later.
 Tooth eruption may be delayed and tooth quality tends to be poor.

 Inheritance Patterns & Prenatal Diagnosis